Calaverastudios/sinch-parse-integration/readme.md

 ```

 ## The missing part
 The last two parts are the below.
-I think the Bolts framework is part of social so I don't know why its not listed.
+I think the Bolts framework is part of Parse Social and I am not sure why it is not listed:

 ```
 Bolts.frameworks
 libstdc++.6.0.9
 ```

-Thats all, If you are still running in to problems and want our help with it make a private repo and github and invite me.
+That's all.
+If you are still running into problems and want our help with it, just  make a private repo in Github and invite me - [spacedsweden](https://github.com/spacedsweden).

-One last note, if you are **also** using the FacebookSDK you need to remove Bolts because that I believe is built in to the FacebookSDK.
+One last note, if you are **also** using the FacebookSDK, you need to remove Bolts because that I believe is built in to the FacebookSDK.

-Happy building
+Happy building!